 Day 5: Semporna and Bohey Dulang Island Hopping Trip

 For the last few days of the ultimate Sabah itinerary 7 days trip, you'll be soaking in the sun on some of Sabah's best islands.

-If you get transport with Mr. Choy, organize for him to drop you at the restaurant where you can take a bus from Sepilok to Semporna.
+I recommend getting your accommodation to organize transport for you, or contact Mr. Choy (information above) and ask him to drop you at the restaurant where you can take a bus from Sepilok to Semporna.
 The journey is only a couple of hours.